charvey23/AvInertia/README.md

 This package was developed to compute the center of gravity and moment of inertia tensor of any flying bird.
 It functions by modelling a bird as a composite structure of simple geometric objects.

-#Installation
+# Installation
 You can install AvInertia from CRAN via:

-#Documentation
-Morphological measurements of the target specimen are necessary and the specific items are outlined in the supplementary methods.
-Please
+# Example
+Do this instead of the vignette?
+Or copy paste vignette here?

-#Contributing and/or raising Issues
+# Contributing and/or raising Issues
 We welcome feedback on bugs, improvements, and/or feature requests.
 Please see our Issues templates on GitHub to make a bug fix request or feature request.